19 Best Low-Sodium Fast Food Orders, According to Dietitians

 Not every dish at the popular Mexican chain has to be a salt bomb.
-“When I get a craving for Chipotle, I opt for a Burrito Bowl with chicken and fajita vegetables, then top it off with lettuce and sour cream,” offers Lindsey Toth, MS, RD of Swanson Health.
-“This combination works out to 490 milligrams of sodium, which is much lower than other menu options, plus it gives me 35 grams of protein, which supports healthy muscles and keeps me feeling fuller longer.”
+"When I get a craving for Chipotle, I opt for a Burrito Bowl with chicken and fajita vegetables, then top it off with lettuce and sour cream," says Toth.
+"This combination works out to 490 milligrams of sodium, which is much lower than other menu options, plus it gives me 35 grams of protein, which supports healthy muscles and keeps me feeling fuller longer."

 Starbucks' Protein Bistro Box

 Need some fuel?
-Avoid the pastry options and go for this low-sodium fast-food bistro box with 370 calories and 13 grams of protein per box.
-“This box is prepacked with whole unprocessed foods including a hard-boiled egg, natural nut butter, fruit, cheese, and a small raisin muffin for the nut butter to go on,” says Dr. Keith Kantor, who has a PhD in Nutritional Science and is CEO of the Nutritional Addiction Mitigation Eating and Drinking (NAMED) program.
-“The other boxes available at Starbucks are also significantly lower in sodium then traditional fast food options which normally run about 1,000 milligrams or more per serving.
-I recommend these options because they contain higher quality ingredients and fresh fruit and vegetables in portion-controlled containers.”
+Avoid the pastry options and go for this low-sodium fast-food Eggs & Cheese Protein Box with 470 calories and 23 grams of protein per box.
+"This box is prepacked with whole unprocessed foods including a hard-boiled egg, natural nut butter, fruit, cheese, and a small raisin muffin for the nut butter to go on," says Dr. Keith Kantor, who has a PhD in Nutritional Science and is CEO of the Nutritional Addiction Mitigation Eating and Drinking (NAMED) program.
+"The other boxes available at Starbucks are also significantly lower in sodium then traditional fast food options which normally run about 1,000 milligrams or more per serving.
+I recommend these options because they contain higher quality ingredients and fresh fruit and vegetables in portion-controlled containers."

 Pizza Hut's Veggie Lovers Small Thin 'N Crispy Slice